-The Brody School of Medicine and the College of Business cooperatively offer a joint doctor of medicine (MD) and master of business administration (MBA) dual degree program.
+The Brody School of Medicine and the College of Business cooperatively offer a joint MD/MBA dual degree program.
 Students in the Brody School of Medicine may use the school's cooperative educational experience option to enroll in the MBA program in the College of Business, usually between the second and third years of medical school.
 The MD/MBA dual degree program is also open to medical students who are accepted for, or enrolled in, other accredited medical schools, physicians who are currently in medical residence training programs, and practicing physicians.
-There is a separate application for the MBA in the MD/MBA dual degree program.
-The GMAT is waived for applicants with MD degrees or students from accredited medical schools.
+The GMAT requirement is waived for applicants with MD degrees or students from accredited medical schools.

-Medical students and residents who must complete the MBA program in one year must enter in the second session of summer school and complete 42 s.h. of courses in the first session of summer school twelve months later.
+The MD/MBA degree program is structured for medical students, residents, and practicing physicians.
+Medical students and residents may complete all MBA course work in one calendar year by entering in the second session of summer school and finishing in the first session of summer school twelve months later.
 Practicing physicians and residents who attend part time may enter in any term.

-The required courses are ACCT 6241, 6521; FINA 6144, 6204, 6604; MGMT 6102, 6722, 6802; MIS 6143; MKTG 6162, 6822; OMGT 6123 or 6683; 6213, 6613.
+Courses required to fulfill the MBA requirement are ACCT 6241, 6521; FINA 6144, 6204, 6604; MGMT 6102, 6722, 6802; MIS 6143; MKTG 6162, 6822; OMGT 6123 or 6683; 6213, 6613.